rawnak35/lab_HW2/README.md

 # lab_HW2

-## The task is to improve the performance of ResNet CNN classification model solely through actions on the status itself.
+## The Task is to improve the performance of ResNet CNN classification model solely through actions on the status itself.

+we applied different data augmentation methods